InsuranceUpdated March 2026

 Massachusetts's concentration of healthcare, biotech, and education industries drives high costs.
 Strict building codes, union labor requirements, and limited land availability push costs higher across the board.

-Climate Impact on Health Insurance in New Bedford
+Health Insurance Cost Breakdown in New Bedford

 Health Insurance Cost Items — New Bedford